© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cedig Cairn is a scheduled monument protected by Cadw under reference MG306.
 View the official record →

-Cedig Cairn is a round cairn located in Wales and designated as a scheduled ancient monument under Cadw's records as SAM MG306.
+Cedig Cairn is a round cairn located in Wales, dating to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG306.

 Cedig Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cedig Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG306.